 In the course of the next three years, the Helmholtz Climate Initiative REKLIM will work together with the WWF to develop an adult education course on climate change, which will include region-specific issues, and offer it at community colleges throughout Germany.
 The climate-fit (klimafit) project is sponsored by the Robert Bosch Foundation and the Klaus Tschira Foundation.

-The project brings together two outstanding partners:
+The project brings together three outstanding partners:

 Helmholtz Climate Initiative REKLIM (Regional Climate Change)